Cavalier King Charles Spaniel vs. King Charles Spaniel

 King Charles spaniels are smart and loyal little dogs.
 They are more reserved when meeting new people but they are strongly attached to their own families.

 King Charles spaniels don’t need as much exercise as cavaliers do.
-The short muzzle can more easily lead to over-heating.
+The short muzzle can more easily lead to overheating.
 But even though King Charles spaniels have short muzzles, they have been found to have a good sense of smell.

 Their fur is more feathered and some curls can occur.
 King Charles spaniel’s tail can be long or shorter.